Boris Johnson ‘dropped’ from Channel 4’s US election coverage after ‘cheap’ book plug

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Former UK Prime Minister Boris Johnson has been criticised for plugging his book during a guest appearance on Channel 4’s coverage of the US election.
+Boris Johnson was “fired” from Channel 4’s US election coverage after being criticised for plugging his book.

-Guests on the programme included Republican supporter and reality TV star Caitlyn Jenner, and Stormy Daniels, the woman at the centre of Mr Trump’s hush money trial.
+The former prime minister was booked to commentate on the results of the presidential race alongside Republican supporter and reality TV star Caitlyn Jenner, and Stormy Daniels, the woman at the centre of Mr Trump’s hush money trial.

-Mr Johnson appeared on the coverage, at one point being grilled by Ms Daniels about if he still considers Trump his friend.
-He also revealed he had spoken to Mr Trump ‘quite recently’.

-Mr Trump faces sentencing later in November after he was convicted of 34 felony counts of falsifying business records over the payment of hush money to adult film actress Stormy Daniels days before the 2016 election.

-Emily Maitlis continued to challenge Mr Johnson after the exchange in which Ms Daniels spoke of her court case and asked Boris Johnson if he had children.
+But, after repeatedly shoe-horning in references to his memoirUnleashed, host Krishnan Guru-Murthy said Mr Johnson had been “fired for banging on about his book too much”.

-Just minutes into the live programme titled America Decides: US Presidential Election, co-host Krishnan Guru-Murthy also told Mr Johnson to “put it away” and “stop it, enough” as he twice referenced his new book and attempted to hold it up to viewers.
+Just minutes into America Decides: US Presidential Election, Mr Guru-Murthy had told Mr Johnson to “put it away” and “stop it, enough” as he twice referenced his new book and attempted to hold it up to viewers.

 Guru-Murthy described the former prime minister’s actions as “so cheap”.

-Mr Johnson retorted: “There’s absolutely nothing you can do to stop me… I’m allowed to plug my book.”

-Channel 4 replaced the former prime minister with Mr Michael Cohen, Mr Trump’s former lawyer.
-Though it is unclear if Mr Johnson’s exit was planned.
+Mr Johnson hit back, saying: “There’s absolutely nothing you can do to stop me… I’m allowed to plug my book.”
+Eventually, Channel 4 replaced the former PM with Michael Cohen, Mr Trump’s former lawyer.
+It remains unclear if Mr Johnson’s exit was planned.

+Elsewhere on the show, Mr Johnson was grilled by Ms Daniels about whether he still considers Mr Trump a friend.
+Mr Johnson revealed he had spoken to Mr Trump “quite recently”.

+Co-host Emily Maitlis challenged Mr Johnson after the exchange in which Ms Daniels spoke of her court case and asked Mr Johnson if he had children.

+Mr Trump faces sentencing later in November after he was convicted of 34 felony counts of falsifying business records over the payment of hush money to adult film actress Ms Daniels days before the 2016 election

-The 60-year-old has been promoting his new memoir tiled Unleashed after it was released last month.
+Mr Johnson has been promoting his new memoir tiled Unleashed since its release last month.

-The 784-page book looks back on Mr Johnson’s time as prime minister – from 2019 to 2022 – including Brexit and the Covid pandemic.
+The 784-page book looks back on his time as prime minister – from 2019 to 2022 – including Brexit and the Covid pandemic.

-Channel 4 newsreader Guru-Murthy is at the helm of the channel’s first overnight US election programme since 1992 alongside former Newsnight presenter Emily Maitlis.
+Guru-Murthy helmed the channel’s first overnight US election programme since 1992, alongside former Newsnight presenter Emily Maitlis.

-Political pundits, and a number of famous faces including Mr Johnson, will join the hosts in the Washington DC studio as the American public decides whether Democratic nominee Kamala Harris or Mr Trump becomes president.
+Political pundits, and a number of famous faces including Mr Johnson joined the hosts in the Washington DC studio as the American public opted for Trump over Harris.

-Meanwhile, Boris Johnson has said it’s a “beautiful thing” not to know what will happen in the US election.

-The former UK prime minister, who appeared as a guest on Channel 4’s US Election coverage with British broadcasters Emily Maitlis and Krishnan Guru-Murthy, said: “Nobody knows what is going to happen, it’s a fantastic thing, it’s a beautiful thing because there are countries where they have democratic elections where they know full well what is going to happen.”
+As last night’s coverage began, Mr Johnson said: “Nobody knows what is going to happen, it’s a fantastic thing, it’s a beautiful thing because there are countries where they have democratic elections where they know full well what is going to happen.”

-Talking about working former US president Donald Trump while he was prime minister of the UK, Mr Johnson said: “I had a very interesting time working with Donald and there are clearly issues we don’t agree on,” referencing gun controls and female reproductive rights.
+Talking about working with Trump, Mr Johnson said: “I had a very interesting time working with Donald and there are clearly issues we don’t agree on,” referencing gun controls and female reproductive rights.

 “We became friendly absolutely,” he continued.
 “The thing that really worries me right now is Ukraine and the future of democracy in that country.
 I think there is a risk whatever happens in this election that there will be a disaster in Ukraine.”